t-gebauer/vscode-code-strider/README.md

 ### AST Viewer

-The AST viewer does not update during insert mode for performance reasons.
+For performance reasons the AST viewer does not update during insert mode.

 ## Release Notes